 The rating uses a single image for all states.
 You must create your image in the same dimensions as the size you choose for your rating.
 Replacement images for small stars are 16px, medium stars are 20px and large stars are 24px.
 If you look at the image for the red star below you will see how they’re used to convey different ratings:

-Let’s make one with the Polldaddy favicon.
+As an example, we can make one with the Polldaddy favicon.
 The Polldaddy favicon looks like this:

 Now we need to make a full rating, a half rating and an “off” rating all in the one image.
 The resulting image will be 32px wide and 48px high like the sample below: